 The Average Salary of a Lawyer: Geography

-According to the BLS, the top-paying state for lawyers isn’t a state – it’s the District of Columbia.
-There, the annual mean wage for lawyers is $174,480.
-The other highest-paying states for lawyers are California, New York, Massachusetts and Delaware.
+According to U.S. News, the top-paying state for lawyers isn’t a state – it’s the District of Columbia.
+There, the annual mean wage for lawyers is $189,560.

 The highest-paying metro areas for lawyers aren’t necessarily the metro areas with the highest concentration of lawyers.
 According to the BLS, the metro area with the highest concentration of lawyers is the Washington-Arlington-Alexandria, DC-VA-MD-WV metro area.
 But the city with the second-highest concentration of lawyers might surprise you – it’s Tallahassee, FL.
 Other metro areas with a high concentration of lawyers are: Philadelphia, PA; San Francisco-Redwood City-South San Francisco, CA and New York-Jersey City-White Plains, NY-NJ.